Physics-50/Module-3/docs/weak4.md

 By now you should have given serious consideration to possible sources of experimental error.
 Here are a few of examples:

 1. We provided five diffraction gratings for each diffraction grating spacing.
-In week 1 did you look at the x values for several gratings?
-Did you either find the difference to be negligible or randomize across gratings in weeks 2 & 3?
+In week 1 did you look at the $$x$$ values for several gratings?
+Did you either find the difference to be negligible or randomize across gratings in weeks 2 and 3?

 2. Were you careful to ensure your beam path was perpendicular to the screen?
 It can be helpful to compare the distance to the first maxima to the left and right as part of this consideration.

 3. Were you careful to ensure your beam path is horizontal?

-4. Did you collect data over a wide range of L values?
+4. Did you collect data over a wide range of $$L$$ values?

 5. What other sources of error can you think of?